Encharted Cook

 • 💬 Comments

-A classic margarita is usually served with salt on the rim of the glass and is either shaken with ice and served with ice (over the rocks), without ice (up), or not shaken at all and instead blended with crushed ice.
+A classic margarita is usually served with salt on the rim of the glass and is either shaken with ice and served over ice (on the rocks), served without ice (up), or blended with crushed ice.

 A margarita cocktail over ice in a glass with a salted rim garnished with a wedge of lime.